Secure Docker Containers with cnspec

-Scan running and stopped Docker containers for security misconfigurations using cnspec.
+Scan running and stopped Docker containers for CVEs and security misconfigurations with cnspec.

 Scan a Docker container